tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

   <figcaption>The Console displays: 170000000</figcaption>
 </figure>

 Okay, so everything seems fine, for now.
 You retrieved the Tetris sales figure and printed it to the Console.
-Now try some arithmetic:
+Next, try some arithmetic:

 {% highlight py %}
 ...